PopBlends: Strategies for Conceptual Blending with Large Language Models: User Study

 \subsection{Participants}

-We recruited 10 students (6 female, with an average age of 24.2) via email and word-of-mouth at a local university.
-Participants were novice designers, interested in creating images for social media to promote their clubs and products.
-Novice graphic designers often casually create blends and creative images in meme groups and club advertising.
-While professionals can more easily create blends, novices need more support because they have the desire, but less capability and training in divergent and convergent thinking that is needed in the design of pop culture blends.
+We recruited 10 students (6 female; mean age 24.2, std 1.14) via email and word-of-mouth at a local university.
+Participants were amateur designers, interested in creating images for social media to promote clubs and products.
 In order to be eligible, participants were required to be familiar with at least one of the pop culture domains we provided.
 They were paid 30 dollars for up to 1.5 hours of their time.